aerospike/aerospike-client-python/doc/aerospike.rst

             Default: ``1000``
         * **compression_threshold** (:class:`int`)
+            **Deprecated**: set in the :ref:`aerospike_write_policies` dictionary

             Compress data for transmission if the object size is greater than a given number of bytes

             Default: ``0``, meaning 'never compress'

-            **Deprecated**, set this in the 'write' policy dictionary.
         * **cluster_name** (:class:`str`)
             Only server nodes matching this name will be used when determining the cluster name.
         * **rack_id** (:class:`int`)
             Rack id where this client instance resides.

-            In order to enable this functionality, the `rack_aware` needs to be set to true, \
-            the :ref:`aerospike_read_policies` `replica` needs to be set to :data:`POLICY_REPLICA_PREFER_RACK`. \
-            The server rack configuration must also be configured.

             Default: ``0``
         * **rack_aware** (:class:`bool`)
             Track server rack data.

-            This is useful when directing read operations to run on the same rack as the client. \
+            This is useful for:

+                - Directing read operations to run on the same rack as the client.
-            Also, this is useful to lower cloud provider costs when nodes are distributed across different availability zones (represented as racks).
+                - Lowering cloud provider costs when nodes are distributed across different availability zones (represented as racks).

-            In order to enable this functionality, the `rack_id` needs to be set to local rack, \
+            In order to enable this functionality:

+            - ``rack_id`` needs to be set to the local rack's ID
-            the `read policy` `replica` needs to be set to :data:`POLICY_REPLICA_PREFER_RACK`. \
+            - The client config's :ref:`aerospike_read_policies` needs to be set to :data:`POLICY_REPLICA_PREFER_RACK`
-            The server rack configuration must also be configured.
+            - The server rack configuration must be configured.

             Default: ``False``
         * **use_services_alternate** (:class:`bool`)